gamemaker00/ddos/README.md

-hello! please use sudo to run the ddos tool
+hello! please use sudo/root to run the ddos tool